cdapio/cdap/docs/developer-guide/source/advanced.rst

 	Integer valueAsInteger = row.getInt("column1");

 When requested, the value of a column is converted to a specific type automatically.
-If the column is absent in a Row, the returned value is ``null``.
+If the column is absent in a row, the returned value is ``null``.
 To return primitive types, the corresponding methods accepts default value to be returned when the column is absent::

 	// Get column value as a primitive type or 0 if column is absent